akovantsev/destruct/README.md

 ;; :DDD
 ;; Have you got horisontal scroll already?
-;; dude reading the diff would not be trilled.
+;; dude reading the diff would not be thrilled.

 ;; Now last one, for the giggles:
 ;; quick! bind :city/id and :city/name from :city and same for :street!